Securing the Agentic Development Lifecycle (ADLC)

 Clearing Up the Terminology: ADLC, AI-SDLC, AI-DLC, and Agentic-SDLC

 Multiple terms have emerged for this shift, and the distinctions matter.
 Using the wrong one conflates different security models.
-Agentic-SDLC signals evolution from the traditional SDLC rather than wholesale replacement, which tends to resonate better with security leaders managing a transition.
+ADLC describes the methodology itself: autonomous agents operating across the development lifecycle.
+Agentic-SDLC is the same concept framed as an evolution of your existing SDLC rather than a replacement, which tends to resonate better with security leaders managing a transition.

 Term Full Name What It Means